Endometriosis

 About endometriosis

 About one in every 10 people assigned female at birth and of child-bearing age has endometriosis.
 But it could affect as many as half of people who have infertility.
-Endometriosis usually becomes inactive after the menopause but not always.
+Endometriosis usually stops causing symptoms after the menopause.

-During your period (menstrual cycle), your womb lining thickens to receive a fertilised egg.
+Before your period, your womb lining thickens to receive a fertilised egg.
 If you don’t get pregnant, the lining of your womb breaks down and leaves your body as menstrual blood (a period) each month.
 This process is controlled by your body’s hormones.

 In endometriosis, cells like those that line your womb (endometrial tissue) are also elsewhere in your body.
 This tissue thickens, breaks down and bleeds with your menstrual cycle.
-Your body does get rid of the broken-down tissue and blood but very slowly.
-While it’s there, it causes scarring, irritation and as a result, pain.
+As your body tries to get rid of this endometriosis tissue, the process causes scarring and irritation, and results in pain.

 Endometriosis usually affects tissues inside your pelvis.
-It’s most common in and around your ovaries, the surrounding ligaments and between your womb and the end part of your bowel (rectum).
+It’s most commonly found in and around your ovaries and fallopian tubes, and the surrounding ligaments.
+It is also frequently found between your womb and the end part of your bowel (rectum).
 If you have endometriosis on your fallopian tubes or ovaries, it can lead to fertility problems.

 Endometriosis can affect other parts of your body, such as your lungs, but this is rare.